ghj1214kr/sync-music-db-bs3/README.md

 ### syncMusicDb.on('ready', () => {})
 the initial sync has finished (from a `.refresh` call).

+if `dirs` is empty, this event will not triggered.

 ### syncMusicDb.on('add', track => {})
 `track` has been added.